OHIO-ECT/ITS-4750-Lab-01/README.md

 5.  **[Data]** It is also possible to copy/paste text data from the child VMs.
 Copy "Fine Art Indeed" from this document and past it into the README file.

-#### **[Pro Tip]** - This is not where you want to start.
-Read the Lab Report Guidelines at the end of this document.

-> "Knowing the destination generally makes a journey shorter" - ECT Ducky

 ### Connecting objects inside GNS3

-6. Using the network diagram shown below in this document connect all the GNS3 objects together.
+6. Using the network diagram displayed below in this document connect all the GNS3 objects together.
 Review [Tech Nugget N1.1 GNS3] (6:20) for detailed instructions how to connect objects together in GNS3.

-7. **[Toolkit]** Please record in a lab notebook that child VMs inside GNS3 use the username itsclass and the password class115#
+7. **[Toolkit]** Please record, in a lab notebook, that child VMs inside GNS3 use the username itsclass and the password class115#

 ### Start GNS3 Project